glee2429/CS540_W21_DBMS/Lecture/Wk3.md

 ```

 ## Constraints in DB Schema
 DBMS managers pose a restriction in data schema to ensure the integrity of databases.
 For example, SSN column only contains numerical values and people with the same ssn have the same name.
+Additionally, constraints are used to express rules, or common sense, and restrictions for inference.